Wheeleral/MobileGroupProject/performance.md

 ## Metrics
 We are measuring inference time of the deep learning model on device and the accuracy of the model.
-We are comparing it across three different deep learning models, one fast and low accuracy another with high accuracy and slow and another mid level.
-The time taken is only around the tflite.run() statement.
-This is only a time of the model running not including any file saving or loading.
+We are comparing it across three different deep learning models, one low latency and low accuracy (MobileNets_0.25_144) another with high accuracy and high latency (MobileNets_1.0_224) and another with moderate accuracy and latency (MobileNets_0.50_244).
+The time taken is measured around the tflite.run() statement.
+This is only a time measurment of the model running not including any file saving or loading.
-The team didn't do battery consumption since we felt that would be minimal.
+The team did not measure battery consumption differences between the models as we felt that would be negligable.

 ## Results
 Time taken for each model: